Star Wars Jedi: Survivor release date, UK launch time, and file size

 It'll be interesting to see whether the same crew of characters assembles on the Stinger Mantis in the sequel to Star Wars Jedi: Fallen Order.
 Alternatively, the franchise could follow the example of franchises like Mass Effect and force the player to recruit new companions instead of leaning on all the old ones.
 Again, that would be one way to mix things up.

-Is there a trailer for Star Wars Jedi: Fallen Order 2?
+Is there a trailer for Star Wars Jedi: Survivor?

 We have now seen quite a few Star Wars Jedi: Survivor trailers.
 While you wait for the Star Wars Jedi: Survivor release date on 28th April, you can take a look at the story trailer below!